jonbra/MBV-INFx410/2017-transcriptomics_exercise.md

 zcat aboral-1_R1.fastq.gz | grep -c "^@"
 ```

-`grep` is a very useful command used to extract lines of files matching different patterns and do stuff with these lines.
-Such as in this case count the nuber of lines beginning with @.
+`grep` is a very useful command used to extract lines in a file based on matching different patterns and do stuff with these lines.
+Such as in this case count the nuber of lines beginning with `@`.

 But we should also check that the sequences come in the same order in the two files, i. e. that sequences from the same pair are at the same place:

 ```
 zcat aboral-1_R1.fastq.gz | grep "^@" | head